-Trust loans have different qualification criteria than traditional conventional mortgages since they are for the most part simply asset based loans.
-A trust loan may not rely on credit and income criteria for approval.
+Trust loans tend to have different qualification criteria than conventional mortgages.
+Unlike a traditional home loan, a trust loan may not rely on credit and income criteria for approval.
 Additionally traditional mortgage lenders are typically unwilling to make a loan to an irrevocable trust and will require the home is removed from the trust prior to financing which will typically trigger a property tax reassessment on the home.
 That is where Commercial Loan Corporation can assist you.
-We are able to provide a mortgage directly to a trust.
+We are able to provide a mortgage directly to an irrevocable trust.
 Most importantly, our trust loans do not require a personal guarantee from a beneficiary or trustee, allowing our loan to help make a beneficiary eligible for a Proposition 19 exclusion from property tax reassessment.

 Trust Loans in California

 We are a California licensed lender that specializes in lending to trusts and estates.
 Unlike most private money lenders, trust loans are what we specialize in.
-We assist clients just like you every month in providing the needed liquidity to a trust, enabling an equal distribution and avoiding a sibling to sibling buyout.
-Our trust loan helps a beneficiary meet the requirements of California Proposition 58.
+We assist clients every month in providing the needed liquidity to a trust, enabling an equal distribution and avoiding a sibling to sibling buyout.
+Our trust loan helps a beneficiary meet the requirements of California Proposition 19.
 If you, a family member, client or a friend may be able to benefit from a trust loan, please call us at 877-464-1066.
-We can provide you with a no cost estimate on how much might be saved by taking advantage of Prop 58’s exclusion from property tax reassessment.
-On average we save our clients over $6,000 per year in property taxes by helping them avoid property tax reassessment.
+We can provide you with a no cost estimate on how much might be saved by taking advantage of Prop 19’s exclusion from property tax reassessment.
+On average we save our clients over $6,500 per year in property taxes by helping them avoid property tax reassessment.
 When receiving a trust loan from Commercial Loan Corporation, you can count on: